Jose Trevino Player Props: Yankees vs. Rays

-Jose Trevino -- with a slugging percentage of .531 in his past 10 games, including four extra-base hits -- will be in action for the New York Yankees versus the Tampa Bay Rays, with Yonny Chirinos on the mound, on May 5 at 6:40 PM ET.
+Jose Trevino -- with a slugging percentage of .484 in his past 10 games, including three extra-base hits -- will be in action for the New York Yankees versus the Tampa Bay Rays, with Drew Rasmussen on the mound, on May 6 at 4:10 PM ET.

-In his last game, he reached base in his only plate appearance against the Guardians.

 Jose Trevino Game Info & Props vs. the Rays